Cash Flow Planning

 What is cash flow planning in retirement?

-Cash flow planning focuses on how your income is created and used in retirement.
-It helps you organize withdrawals, Social Security, and other income sources so your money supports your lifestyle over time.
+Cash flow planning in retirement is the process of understanding where your income comes from and how to make it last.
+It helps you organize Social Security, retirement account withdrawals, and other income sources so your money supports your lifestyle reliably over time rather than running short at the wrong moment.

-Why is cash flow planning important in retirement?
+Why is cash flow planning different in retirement than during my working years?

 What is the difference between budgeting and cash flow planning?

-Budgeting focuses on tracking spending.
-Cash flow planning focuses on where your income comes from, how it is structured, and how it supports your long-term financial plan.
+Budgeting focuses on tracking and managing spending.
+Cash flow planning focuses on where your income comes from, how it is structured, and how it supports your long term financial picture.
+In retirement cash flow planning is the more important conversation because the challenge isn't just spending less, it's making sure your income sources are working together effectively.

-How often should my cash flow plan be reviewed?
+How often should I review my cash flow plan?